-The University reserves the right to have a modified board hear the appeal or have the Vice President & Dean of Students or their designee hear the appeal when circumstances warrant it.
+The University reserves the right to have a modified board hear the appeal or have the Vice President for Student Development or their designee hear the appeal when circumstances warrant it.

 d.
 Possible Outcomes of the Appeal

 The hearing officer or conduct body hearing the appeal can take the following actions: